some companies choose an on premise based business

-Asterisk on Linux, both extremely reliable open source software that have been
+Asterisk placed on Linux, both extremely reliable open source softwares.
+They

 management.
-They really came into their own a few years ago when IT
+They came into their own a few years ago when IT professionals

-professionals realized the cost and operational advantages in managing their own
+realized the cost and operational advantages in managing their own on-premise

-on-premise PBX.
-To say the least, this has made traditional PBX manufacturers
+PBX.
+To say the least, this has made a few traditional PBX manufacturers

-and some hosted VoIP providers cognizant of how stiff the competition can be.
-In
+cognizant of how stiff the open source competition can be.

 Actually, these VoIP

-UC PBX appliances beat the competition drastically in pricing and feature sets
+UC PBX appliances beat the competition drastically in pricing and offer great feature sets.

-and have advanced to being very easy to install and configure.
-This change is
+Additionally, they have advanced to deliver easy installation and configuration.
+This change

 drastically lower than before.
-Historically, by year two the cost of a hosted
+Historically, after a few years the cost of a hosted

-PBX phone system becomes equal with the on-premise solution for many companies, however now with
+PBX phone system becomes equal with the on-premise solution for many companies.

-new affordable UC appliances and SIP phones it can be just a number of months,
+recent affordable UC appliances and open source SIP phones it can be months

 especially for those that use apps and advanced feature sets that come at an